retroenv/nesgodisasm/README.md

         verify the generated output by assembling with ca65 and check if it matches the input -z    output the trailing zero bytes of banks
 ```

+## Notes

+\* asm6f needs to be compiled manually from latest source to support all instructions,
+the release from 2018 does not support all instructions.